Couchbase Cluster Auto-scaling

 /scale subresource allows

-CouchbaseAutoscaler resources to perform similar resizing operations as native Kubernetes deployments.
+CouchbaseAutoscaler resources to perform similar resizing operations to those of native Kubernetes deployments.

 Therefore, manual scaling is also possible using

-The above command results in scaling the server configuration named
+The above command results in scaling the server class named

 The Autonomous Operator monitors the value of